agriculture

-Agriculture is a core focus at Lucindale Area School, with curriculum being offered to students from Reception to Year 12.
+Agriculture is a core focus at Lucindale Area School, with curriculum being offered to students from Foundation to Year 12.
 All agriculture classes are provided face-to -face and senior students regularly work with the Farm Manager.

 Students in R – 6 are introduced to agriculture with 2 lessons a week covering the science and technology aspects of the Australian Curriculum through an agricultural lens.
 The preparation and showing of animals is a major component of studies for Years 8 – 10 and students in Years 8 – 12 are involved in a number of different agricultural shows.